UoB-COMSM0110/2024-group-18/README.md

 1. **Implementing the reverse time mechanic**

    This was by far the hardest task.
 We wanted to store not just the locations of the previous player, but also have that player interact with the environment (for example, opening doors.)
-We created a `PastPlayer` class containing a Linked List of the players previous locations.
+We created a `PastPlayer` class containing a Linked List of the player's previous locations.
 We used a frame variable to keep track of time within the object.

    The bomb was even more complex.
 We created explode and unexplode animations, and we also overrode the `checkCollisions` function to have a broader blast radius.